FAQ

 What is a cenote?

 A cenote is a sinkhole, or an area where the limestone bedrock has naturally collapsed to expose the groundwater below.
-The Yucatan Peninsula contains an estimated 10,000 cenotes, many of which are accessible for snorkelers and divers to enjoy!
+The Yucatan Peninsula contains an estimated 10,000 cenotes, many of which are accessible for divers and snorkelers to enjoy!

 What is the difference between a cavern and a cave?

-A cavern is defined as being the entrance, or light zone, of a cave system.
-The cavern diving limit is a maximum of 60m/200ft from open water, and natural light must be visible from any point on a cavern line.
+The local cavern diving limit is a maximum of 60m/200ft from open water, and natural light will be visible at any point on a cavern dive.
 A cave is any point beyond the cavern zone, out of view from natural light.

 Do I need a scuba certification to cavern dive?